Samsung Galaxy S26 Ultra vs Galaxy S22 Ultra: Expected differences

 Performance is where the generational gap will be at its most noticeable.

-The Galaxy S22 Ultra launched with either Snapdragon 8 Gen 1 or Exynos 2200, both built on early 4 nm processes and known for their bad case of throttling under heavy sustained load.
-While fast at the time, those chips struggled with efficiency and overheating.
+The Galaxy S22 Ultra launched with Snapdragon 8 Gen 1 (or Exynos 2200 outside the US), both built on early 4 nm processes and known for their bad case of throttling under heavy sustained load.
+While fast at the time, those chips struggled with efficiency.

-The Galaxy S26 Ultra is expected to use Qualcomm’s Snapdragon 8 Elite Gen 5 (for all regions), built on TSMC's refined 3 nm process.
-Compared to the S22 Ultra, this should deliver multiple times higher GPU and CPU performance, not to mention that — unlike the Snapdragon 8 Gen 1 — it is also built for AI.
-On top of that, it should have far better sustained performance and significantly improved power efficiency.
+The Galaxy S26 Ultra is expected to run Qualcomm’s Snapdragon 8 Elite Gen 5 across all regions, built on TSMC’s refined 3 nm process.
+Compared to the S22 Ultra, I expect massive CPU and GPU gains, far better efficiency, stronger sustained performance, and proper support for modern AI workloads.

 | Galaxy S26 Ultra* | Galaxy S22 Ultra |